joshspeagle/dynesty/docs/source/quickstart.rst

 evaluations can be made in parallel, live point proposals must be done serially in order to avoid breaking the statistical properties of Nested Sampling.
-Assuming we are using :math:`M` processes with :math:`K` live points, this leads to sub-linear scaling :math:`S` of the form (`Handley et al. 2015 <https://arxiv.org/pdf/1506.00171.pdf>`_):
+Assuming we are using :math:`M` processes with :math:`K` live points, this leads to sub-linear speed improvements :math:`S` of the form (`Handley et al. 2015 <https://arxiv.org/pdf/1506.00171.pdf>`_):

 .. math::

     S(M, K) = K \ln \left(1 + \frac{M}{K}\right)

-This scales pretty linearly as long as the number of processes is much smaller than the number of live points, but falls off as the pool becomes relatively larger.
+This scales pretty linearly with the number of processes till the number of parallel processes is equal or larger than the number of live-points.

 Depending on where the bottleneck of the computation lies, the provided `pool` can be disabled during certain function evaluations (e.g., when